studica/studica-docs/source/docs/Basic-Bot/OMS/step4.rst

 Instructions
 ------------

-- Slide the Motor Assembly from step 3 into the 240mm U-Channel Assembly.
+- Slide the Motor Assembly from step 3 into the 240mm U-Channel assembly.
 The bevel gear should be facing away from the End Piece Plate and L Bracket.

 .. figure:: images/BasicBot5.png
       :align: center